yugandharproject/yugandhar-open-mdmhub/readme.md

 contact.yugandharproject@gmail.com

-The Name of the contributors will be listed in either ‘Team’ or ‘Contributors’ or in both the section based on level of contribution.
+The Name of the contributors will be listed in either â€˜Teamâ€™ or â€˜Contributorsâ€™ or in both the section based on level of contribution.

 # Authors
-Sneha Borkar: Having 4+ year’s experience in software development and research.
+Sneha Borkar: Having 4+ yearâ€™s experience in software development and research.

 Rakesh Vikhar : Having 12+ years of industry experience in working with various Master data Management projects across Banking, manufacturing, automotive and  retail domain.